fourtytwo42/pumpFunAutoTrader/CANDLES.md

 Candles (OHLCV data) are **derived from trades**, not fetched separately.
 This ensures accuracy and efficiency.

+## Memory-Efficient Hybrid Approach

+**Problem**: With 10s-100s of thousands of tokens, pre-aggregating all candles would use too much memory.

+**Solution**: Hybrid approach:
+1. **Pre-aggregate** candles for active tokens only (10+ trades/hour)
+2. **Generate on-demand** candles from trades for less active tokens
+3. **Time-travel aware**: All candle generation respects simulation time boundaries

+This ensures:
+- ✅ Memory efficient (only active tokens pre-aggregated)
+- ✅ Always accurate (generated from source trades)
+- ✅ Time-travel compatible (filters by simulation timestamp)
+- ✅ Fast for active tokens (pre-aggregated)
+- ✅ Works for all tokens (on-demand generation)

 ## How It Works

 1. **Trades are ingested** via WebSocket in real-time